Arizona: History

 For thousands of years before the modern era, Arizona was home to many ancient Native American civilizations.
 Hohokam, Mogollon, and Ancestral Puebloan cultures were among those that flourished throughout the state.
 Many of their pueblos, cliffside dwellings, rock paintings and other prehistoric treasures have survived and attract thousands of tourists each year.

 La conquista del Colorado, by Augusto Ferrer-Dalmau, depicts Francisco Vázquez de Coronado's 1540–1542 expedition.
 García López de Cárdenas can be seen overlooking the Grand Canyon.

 In 1539, Marcos de Niza, a Spanish Franciscan, became the first European to contact Native Americans.
 He explored parts of the present state and made contact with native inhabitants, probably the Sobaipuri.
 The expedition of Spanish explorer Coronado entered the area in 1540–1542 during its search for Cíbola.
-Few Spanish settlers migrated to Arizona.
 One of the first settlers in Arizona was José Romo de Vivar.

-Father Kino was the next European in the region.
+Father Kino was the next European in the region under Spanish rule.
 A member of the Society of Jesus ("Jesuits"), he led the development of a chain of missions in the region.
 He converted many of the Indians to Christianity in the Pimería Alta (now southern Arizona and northern Sonora) in the 1690s and early 18th century.
 Spain founded presidios ("fortified towns") at Tubac in 1752 and Tucson in 1775.

 When Mexico achieved its independence from the Kingdom of Spain and its Spanish Empire in 1821, what is now Arizona became part of its Territory of Nueva California, ("New California"), also known as Alta California ("Upper California").
 Descendants of ethnic Spanish and mestizo settlers from the colonial years still lived in the area at the time of the arrival of later European-American migrants from the United States.

 Mexico in 1824.
 Alta California is the northwesternmost state.

 During the Mexican–American War (1847–1848), the U.S. Army occupied the national capital of Mexico City and pursued its claim to much of northern Mexico, including what later became Arizona Territory in 1863 and later the State of Arizona in 1912.
 The Treaty of Guadalupe Hidalgo (1848) specified that, in addition to language and cultural rights of the existing inhabitants of former Mexican citizens being considered as inviolable, the sum of $15 million in compensation be paid to the Republic of Mexico.
 In 1853, the U.S. acquired the land south below the Gila River from Mexico in the Gadsden Purchase along the southern border area as encompassing the best future southern route for a transcontinental railway.